Hermes + Agent Ops / Foundation

 01

 Start with this video's job: This video walks through installing the Hermes (Homees) open-source AI agent with one terminal command, wiring it to an Anthropic Claude key, putting it on your phone via a Telegram bot, teaching it persistent memory, and connecting it to 9,000+ apps through the Zapier MCP plus a free local Ollama model.
-Treat "Gateway" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:16, where the video says: “of Homees Agent.
 They've got a free plan to get you started straight away, or you can pay for some more powerful models.
 I'm selecting Anthropic, and this is going to give me access to the biggest and...”

 02